M-arcus/cloudron-docs/knowledgebase/docs/installation.md

 <img src="/documentation/img/setup-admin2.png" class="shadow" width="500px">
 </center>

-Enter the adminstrator username, email and password for the Cloudron.
+Enter the adminstrator username, email and password for Cloudron.

 The email address is used for password resets and for apps to send notifications.
 It is local to your Cloudron and not sent anywhere (including cloudron.io).